 Students are highly encouraged to start the review process early to provide enough time to practice and to build confidence in taking the placement test.
 This will ensure the most accurate course placement for each student.

-Students looking for further assistance in preparing to take the VPT can sign up for individual tutoring support in the Learning Technology Center.
+Students looking for further assistance in preparing to take the VPT can sign up for individual tutoring support in the Testing Center.

 This document is intended to help students review for the VPT-English Test.
 It should prove useful whether students use these resources before or after taking the VPT-English Practice Test.
 The document is arranged according to six broad categories.
 Each category includes links to specific online resources as well as bulleted lists of activities that students will find at the online sites.